Protocols

 → 16S/18S/ITS Amplicons

 Amplicon fragments are PCR-amplified from the DNA in duplicate using separate template dilutions (generally 1:1 & 1:10) using the high-fidelity Phusion Plus polymerase.
 A single round of PCR is done using "fusion primers" (Illumina adaptors + indices + specific regions) targeting various sub-regions of the 16S (Bacteria/Archaea), 18S (Eukarya, incl.
 Fungi) or ITS2 (Fungi only) genes with multiplexing which allows up to 380 samples to be run.
 Preparation for PacBio Sequel 2 is essentially the same, except full-length 16S/18S/ITS fusion primers (PacBio barcodes + specific regions) are used instead.
 PCR products are verified visually by running on a high-throughput Hamilton Nimbus Select robot using Coastal Genomics Analytical Gels.
-The PCR reactions from the same samples are pooled in one plate, then cleaned-up and normalized using the high-throughput Charm Biotech Just-a-Plate 96-well Normalization Kit.
+The PCR reactions from the same samples are pooled in one plate, then cleaned-up and normalized using bead-based kits.
 Up to 380 (Illumina) or 190 (PacBio) samples are then pooled to make one library which is then quantified fluorometrically before sequencing.

 Currently Available Amplicon Targets/Primers (recommended sets in bold)